PlaidCloud/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough.md

 ## Appendix: Horizontal Pod Autoscaler Status Conditions

-When using the `autoscaling/v2` form of the HorizontalPodAutoscaler, you will be able to see *status conditions* set by Kubernetes on the HorizontalPodAutoscaler.
+When using the `autoscaling/v2` form of the HorizontalPodAutoscaler, you will be able to see *status conditions* set by PlaidCloud on the HorizontalPodAutoscaler.
 These status conditions indicate whether or not the HorizontalPodAutoscaler is able to scale, and whether or not it is currently restricted in any way.